kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_environment_report_docker.md

 ## kosli environment report docker

 Report running containers data from docker host to Kosli.

 ### Synopsis

-List the artifacts running as containers and their digests and report them to Kosli.
+Report the running containers on the docker host, their image digests ,and creation timestamp to Kosli.
+Containers running images that have not been pushed to or pulled from a registry will be ignored.

 ```shell